arthur87/rossoc/README.md

 end
 ```

+rossoc is only `SELECT` statements are supported.
+The values ​​that can be specified for the column name are `din1` to `din20` and `ain1` to `ain20`. din corresponds to digital pin, and ain corresponds to analog pin.
+Possible values ​​for table name are `mruby` or `arduino`.

 # Reference

 The following code is included to extend sql: https://github.com/cryodex/sql-parser
+mruby, mruby/c Common I/O API Guidelines and Community-developed Libraries: https://github.com/mruby/microcontroller-peripheral-interface-guide